 As businesses search for competitive advantages, the demand for faster user experiences is skyrocketing.
-There are however many macro trends which are causing slow web experiences as the internet continues to expand.
-One such notable macro trend is manifested in some of the most densely populated areas of Europe and North America where urbanisation has started straining internet infrastructure.
+There are however many macro trends that are causing slow web experiences as the internet continues to expand.
+One such notable macro trend is manifested in some of the most densely populated areas of Europe and North America where urbanization has started straining internet infrastructure.

 The search for new users has forced operators to deploy many backhaul networks.
 Investing in many new backhaul networks can be defined as a duct-tape solution to acquiring new users.
-Such a strategy can only work in the short-term.
-Regions like Asia Pacific, Africa and the Middle East have lead changes in internet growth.
-The unique economic, geographic and public infrastructure attributes of these areas are expected to challenge operators as well as CDNs in many aspects the most notable being delivering the same kind of performance enjoyed by internet users in America, Europe and North America.
+Such a strategy can only work in the short term.
+Regions like Asia Pacific, Africa, and the Middle East have led to changes in internet growth.
+The unique economic, geographic, and public infrastructure attributes of these areas are expected to challenge operators as well as CDNs in many aspects the most notable being delivering the same kind of performance enjoyed by internet users in America, Europe, and North America.

-Most of the users in these areas are mobile first because of sheer economics as well as their initial encounter with the internet i.e. through wireless as opposed to wired broadband connections.
+Most of the users in these areas are mobile-first because of sheer economics as well as their initial encounter with the internet i.e. through wireless as opposed to wired broadband connections.
 This attracts a set of internet problems based on performance.
-Horizontal architectures will have to be used to deliver exceptional, reliable and responsive user experiences to new ’mobile first’’ users without attracting unmanageable costs.
+Horizontal architectures will have to be used to deliver exceptional, reliable, and responsive user experiences to new ’mobile-first’ users without attracting unmanageable costs.
 Horizontal architectures will also come in handy when connecting users in congested urban areas.
-There will also be a need for infrastructure to be deployed near global users.
+There will also be a need for infrastructure to be deployed to near-global users.

-On a more complex perspective, we should expect to see less city-to-city growth in backhaul traffic and investment and more growth in investments which are closer to users (user experience design).
+From a more complex perspective, we should expect to see less city-to-city growth in backhaul traffic and investment and more growth in investments that are closer to users (user experience design).
 We should expect to see more intra-location as opposed to inter-location investments in internet infrastructure and architecture.
 The focus will be on efficiency as opposed to expansion.
-Also, architectures are expected to become disaster proof and cost efficient.
+Also, architectures are expected to become disaster-proof and cost-efficient.
 All this will be aimed at improving user experiences.
 This clearly shows that user experience design efforts are the new differentiator.
 Webmasters and network developers among other stakeholders have no option but to conform.